At a Glance

 Commercially available supplement capsules typically contain 250 to 1,000 mg.
 Liquid forms are generally 0.05 ml per serving.
 The most practical dietary source remains citrus zest — fresh orange, lemon, or lime peel contains meaningful concentrations and presents no safety concerns.

-For ingredient buyers and formulators, d-limonene is a co-product of citrus juice manufacturing, which makes it one of the more sustainably positioned specialty chemicals available.
+For ingredient buyers and formulators, d-limonene is a by-product of citrus juice production and is considered one of the “greenest” specialty chemicals.
 The commercial production process:

-- The oil sacs in the peel’s outer layer (flavedo) rupture, releasing oil as an aqueous emulsion
+- Oil sacs in the peel’s outer layer (flavedo) rupture, releasing an oil emulsion

-This means the supply is directly tied to global citrus juice production volumes, making Brazil, the U.S. (particularly Florida), and Mexico the leading production geographies.
+It is directly linked to global citrus juice production, with major producing regions including Brazil, the United States (particularly Florida), and Mexico.
 Quality grades vary significantly:

-- Food grade: Suitable for flavoring and beverage applications; typically >95% purity
+- Food grade: Used in food flavoring and beverages; purity above 95%

-- Cosmetic/fragrance grade: Refined to reduce odor variability; specified for personal care
+- Cosmetic/fragrance grade: Refined for consistent fragrance; required in personal care products

-- Technical/industrial grade: Used in cleaning and solvents; lower purity acceptable
+- Industrial grade: Used in cleaning solvents; lower purity acceptable

 Benefits with strongest evidence: